| Area: | 1,800,000 m2 |

 Production

 The integration of environmental protection in all business and decision-making processes is a key element of strategic decisions at Volkswagen Sachsen GmbH.
 Production processes at the Zwickau site are continually optimised to ensure that production is as environmentally compatible as possible and to conserve natural resources.
-Efforts focus on the reduction of energy consumption and carbon dioxide emissions at the plant.
+Efforts focus on the reduction of energy consumption and the use of green energy, and, as such, the reduction of carbon dioxide emissions at the plant.
 Other key elements are the reduction of production waste and industrial drinking water consumption.

 About Volkswagen Sachsen GmbH

-The founding of Volkswagen Sachsen GmbH in December 1990 marked the launch of an ambitious project by Volkswagen AG to establish a competitive production facility for Volkswagen vehicles and engines in one of the most traditional regions of the German automotive industry.
-In addition to the temporary use of existing facilities at Zwickau and Chemnitz, which Volkswagen fully modernised, two new manufacturing facilities were built for vehicle and engine production.
+The founding of Volkswagen Sachsen GmbH in December 1990 marked the start of Volkswagen AG's ambitious project to establish a competitive production facility for Volkswagen vehicles and engines in one of Germany's most traditional automobile manufacturing regions.
+In addition to the temporary use of existing facilities at the Zwickau and Chemnitz sites, which were completely modernized by Volkswagen, two new production facilities for vehicle and engine construction were built.
+The Transparent Factory Dresden was opened in 2001.
+In 2014, Automobilmanufaktur Dresden GmbH merged with Volkswagen Sachsen GmbH.

-Robert Janssen is Chair of the Board of Management of Volkswagen Sachsen GmbH with responsibility for Technology and Logistics.
-The Management Board also includes Professor Thomas Edig (Human Resources and Organisation) and Lukas Folc (Finance & Controlling).
+Danny Auerswald is Chairman of the Board of Management of Volkswagen Sachsen GmbH and is responsible for the Technology and Logistics divisions.
+Prof. Thomas Edig (Human Resources and Organisation) and Dr. Jochen Rahmfeld (Finance and Controlling) are members of the Management Board.

 Photos